angular/angular/aio/content/guide/deployment.md

 }
 ```

 By default, legacy browsers such as IE 9-11 are ignored, and the compilation target is ES2015.
-As a result, this produces a two builds, with differential loading enabled.
+As a result, this produces two builds, with differential loading enabled.
 To see the build result for differential loading based on different configurations, refer to the table below.

 <div class="alert is-important">